boazbk/tcs/lec_17_model_rand.md

 Nevertheless, [prgexist](){.ref} (whose statement and proof is deferred to the end of this chapter) shows that if we only drop the last  condition (polynomial-time computability), then there do in fact exist pseudorandom generators where $m$ is _exponentially larger_  than $\ell$.

 > # { .pause }
 At this point you might want to skip ahead and  look at the _statement_ of [prgexist](){.ref}.
-However, since its _proof_ is somewhat subtle, I recommend you defer reading it until you've finished reading the rest of this lecture.
+However, since its _proof_ is somewhat subtle, I recommend you defer reading it until you've finished reading the rest of this chap.

 ### From existence to constructivity